Vivek-gandhasiri/neflix-clone/README.md

 # neflix-clone
-we will creting an netflix clone app here .using javascript and react
+we will creting an netflix clone app here ,using javascript and react.